Guardianship Services in Ann Arbor & Tecumseh

 A limited guardian is responsible for only those duties stated in the court order.
 Being a guardian for another person can be challenging and time-consuming, and can cause emotional stress.
 Sometimes it can also lead to conflicts within a family.

-Why Does a Guardian Need an Attorney?
+Why Does A Guardian Need An Attorney?

 It is common for a guardian to seek help from an experienced attorney, especially immediately after being appointed by the court.
 It can be overwhelming to manage all of the duties and responsibilities of guardianship.
 Our attorneys understand the commitment that is involved and can prepare you to take on all of the responsibilities associated with the role.